weijuey/tp/docs/UserGuide.md

   and `johndoe@example.com` respectively.
 * `edit 1 n/John` Edits the name of the 1st contact to be `John`.

+Format in detailed view: `edit [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]…​`

+* Edits the contact currently being viewed.
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

+Example:

+* `edit p/88438809 e/alex_yeoh@example.com` Edits the phone number and email address of the contact in detailed view to be `88438809` and `alex_yeoh@example.com` respectively.

 ### Adding favourites : `fav`

 Toggles the favourite status of your contacts.